SoulSwapFinance/soulswap-api-avalanche/README.md

 All SoulSwap pairs consist of two different tokens.
 FTM is not a native currency in SoulSwap, and is represented only by WFTM in the pairs.

-The canonical WFTM address used by the SoulSwap interface is `0x21be370d5312f44cb42ce377bc9b8a0cef1a4c83`.
+The canonical WAVAX address used by the SoulSwap interface is ``.

 ## [`/summary`](https://ftmapi.SoulSwap.finance/summary)